Useful

 § Let’s begin today’s lesson

-§ It’s time to begin please stop
+§ It’s time to begin please stop talking.

 § Is everybody ready to start?